CocoaRush/Mahjong/README.md

 Mahjong
 =======

-A Mahjong solution try to find every possible way to win for a given patten of tile (13 in h hand)
+A Mahjong solution try to find every possible way to win for a given patten of tile (13 in total) in hand.

+Basic winning rules:

+1. thirteen 1
+2. seven pairs
+3. one pair as eye with 4 combinations of any kind

 ## A 'dragon-like' tile pattern